 How to Choose a Service Mesh Implementation

 While service meshes have no impact on the code, they change operations procedures and require familiarization with new concepts and technology.

-So - especially until the Service Mesh Interface is widely supported – adopting a service mesh implementation is a long term decision.
+So - especially until the Gateway APIs for mesh are complete and widely supported – adopting a service mesh implementation is a long term decision.

 Therefore, the implementations should be compared and tested carefully in advance.

 Choosing the most flexible service mesh with the most features seems logical at first.

 But the contrary could be true because features and flexibility are often paid with cognitive and technical complexity.

 The goal of the evaluation is to figure out which features are important to you and how you benefit from them.
 As service meshes impact the latency and resource consumption, these disadvantages have to be measured, too.

 We recommend to include the following steps in your decision process:

 - As a team, identify the most important problems to be solved by the service mesh.
 Keep in mind that libraries or adaptions to the architecture could be good alternatives in some cases (see below).